Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Physical parameters of GMCs and regions

 \subsubsection{The boundary value of \LHa\ for Type classification}

-In the present paper, we use \LHa\ of \htwo \ regions for the GMC Type classification.
+In the present study, we use \LHa\ of the \htwo \ regions for the GMC Type classification.
 F99 noted that Type II GMC is associated with HII regions with H$\alpha$ luminosity (\LHa) less than $10^{37}~\ergs$ and that Type III GMCs with \LHa\ greater than $10^{37}~\ergs$. \citet{Yamaguchi2001} confirmed this trend and found that the boundary value of \LHa\ between the two Types is $10^{37.5}~\ergs$.
 In the present work, we adopt $\LHa=10^{37.5}~\ergs$ as a boundary value between Type II and Type III.
-It may be possible that the H$\alpha$ emission is affected by extinction. \citet{Hassani2023} identified $21~\mathrm{\mu m}$ sources of four galaxies including M74 observed by JWST using dendrogram.
-They showed over 90\% of the $21~\mathrm{\mu m}$ sources are associated with \htwo\ regions and that there is a tight linear correlation between the $21~\mathrm{\mu m}$ flux density and \LHa.
-This suggests the effect of extinction in H$\alpha$ is not significant in M74.